Gebhard III of Sulzbach

 Count Gebhard III of Sulzbach (also: Gebhard II of Sulzbach; born around 1114; † 28.
 October 1188) came from the noble Counts of Sulzbach and was a son of Count Berengar II of Sulzbach and his second wife, Adelheid of Dießen-Wolfratshausen.

-Life

 After his father's death he was appointed to the County of Sulzbach in 1125 and was next to that, inter alia, Count of Floß as well as Margrave from 1146 to 1149.
 He probably married Mathilda on 24 October 1129, a daughter of Henry IX, Duke of Bavaria (also called Henry the Black), with whom he had five children with and died on 16 March 1183.

 After the death of his sister Matilda of Sulzbach in 1165, Gebhard agreed with her widower Engelberg III, Count of Kraiburg & Margrave of Istria on 22 December 1165 in term of their extensive inheritance in Chiemgau.
 He was also the heir after 1144 to the castle of Warburg.